 Glia is progressing toward a high quality, injection molded tourniquet production line managed by our Canadian office.
 If you would like to financially support this effort, please email firstname.lastname@example.org.

 Glia has partnered with the University of Western Ontario FAST Research Group to create open source unit testing parameters and an open source , 3DP tourniquet testing device which can be inexpensively made anywhere in the world.
-We anticipate publication by end of summer 2022.
+We anticipate publication by end of 2022.

 London Health Sciences Center is preparing a randomized control trial to validate performance of the Glia tourniquet against the CAT Gen 4 tourniquet, engaging LHSC Emergency Medical Services personnel and trainees in London, Ontario.
 The trial will attempt to prove non-inferiority in the ability for trained volunteers to apply each tourniquet, as well as investigate additional metrics like time to arterial occlusion and instance of mechanical failure.
 With this data we hope to show that the Glia tourniquet is a viable alternative to mainstream tourniquet systems, allowing for the rapid deployment of life saving devices when and where they are needed.